stateless-solutions/markdown-content/developer-quickstart.md

 Currently, all new accounts are assigned a bucket with three independent providers until they can be managed independently.
 For a detailed guide on bucket management, read more [**here**](https://app.stateless.solutions/documentation/user-guides/developer-guides/selecting-service-providers).
 <br>
-For a deeper dive into our offerings, tailored optimizations, provider bucket management, and advanced use cases, please explore the Developer Guides for comprehensive documentation designed to help you make the most of Stateless's services.
+For a deeper dive into our offerings, tailored optimizations, provider bucket management, and advanced use cases, please explore the Developer Guides.